Welcome to the world of charitable giving with Qualified Charitable Distributions (QCDs)!

 3. Age 73 Exception

-Under the Setting Every Community Up for Retirement Enhancement (SECURE) Act, starting in 2020, the age to initiate RMDs was raised to 72.
+Under the Setting Every Community Up for Retirement Enhancement (SECURE) Act, starting in 2020, the age at which you must start taking required minimum distributions was raised to 72.

-However, the age for QCDs remains at 70ยฝ, providing you with the opportunity to contribute to charitable causes before RMDs kick in.
+However, the age for QCDs remains at 70Β½, providing you with the opportunity to contribute to charitable causes before RMDs kick in.

 4. Charitable Donations and the Standard Deduction